Neolithic Europe: Archaeology

-The diffusion of these farmers across Europe, from the Aegean to Britain, took about 2,500 years (6500–4000 BCE).
+The diffusion of these farmers across Europe, from the Aegean to Britain, took about 2,500 years (6500–4000 BC).
 The Baltic region was penetrated a bit later, c.
 3500 BCE, and there was also a delay in settling the Pannonian plain.
 In general, colonization shows a "saltatory" pattern, as the Neolithic advanced from one patch of fertile alluvial soil to another, bypassing mountainous areas.
-Analysis of radiocarbon dates show clearly that Mesolithic and Neolithic populations lived side by side for as much as a millennium in many parts of Europe, especially in the Iberian peninsula and along the Atlantic coast.
+Analysis of radiocarbon dates show clearly that Mesolithic and Neolithic populations lived side by side for as much as a millennium in many parts of Europe, especially in the Iberian Peninsula and along the Atlantic coast.

 Investigation of the Neolithic skeletons found in the Talheim Death Pit suggests that prehistoric men from neighboring tribes were prepared to fight and kill each other in order to capture and secure women.
 The mass grave at Talheim in southern Germany is one of the earliest known sites in the archaeological record that shows evidence of organised violence in Early Neolithic Europe, among various Linear Pottery culture tribes.

+The archaeological site of Herxheim contained the scattered remains of more than 1000 individuals from different, in some cases faraway regions, who died around 5000 BC.
+Whether they were war captives or human sacrifices is unclear, but the evidence indicates that their corpses were spit-roasted whole and then consumed.

 In terms of overall size, some settlements of the Cucuteni–Trypillia culture, such as Talianki (with a population of around 15,000) in western Ukraine, were as large as the city-states of Sumer in the Fertile Crescent, and these Eastern European settlements predate the Sumerian cities by more than half of a millennium.

-End of the Neolithic
+End of the Neolithic and transition to the Copper age

 With some exceptions, population levels rose rapidly at the beginning of the Neolithic until they reached the carrying capacity.
-This was followed by a population crash of "enormous magnitude" after 5000 BCE, with levels remaining low during the next 1,500 years.
+This was followed by a population crash of "enormous magnitude" after 5000 BC, with levels remaining low during the next 1,500 years.